 Ingredients

-Only a few simple ingredients needed for these small batch lemon blueberry yogurt muffins, and you can substitute or customize as noted below to make these your own!
+Only a few simple ingredients needed for these lemon blueberry yogurt muffins, and you can substitute or customize as noted below to make these your own!
 See the recipe card at the bottom of this post for full printable recipe with ingredient list and measurements.

 - Lemon zest + fresh lemon juice – for citrus flavor, no lemon extract needed.

-- Granulated sugar (or coconut sugar)
+- Granulated sugar

 - Vanilla extract